Inductive logic programming at 30: Predicate invention

 \section{Predicate invention}

-A key characteristic of ILP is the use of BK.
-BK is similar to features used in most forms of ML.
-However, whereas features are tables, BK contains facts and rules (extensional and intensional definitions) in the form of a logic program.
+A key characteristic of ILP is the use of BK, which contains facts and rules (extensional and intensional definitions) in the form of a logic program.
 For instance, when learning string transformation programs, we may provide helper background relations, such as \tw{head/2} and \tw{tail/2}.
 For other domains, we may supply more complex BK, such as a theory of light to understand images \cite{mugg:vision} or higher-order operations, such as \tw{map/3}, \tw{filter/3}, and \tw{fold/4}, to solve programming puzzles \cite{metaho}.

-As with choosing appropriate features, choosing appropriate BK is crucial for good learning performance.
+Choosing appropriate BK is crucial for good learning performance.
 ILP has traditionally relied on hand-crafted BK, often designed by domain experts.
 This approach is limited because obtaining suitable BK can be difficult and expensive.
 Indeed, the over-reliance on hand-crafted BK is a common criticism of ILP \cite{dilp}.

 Rather than expecting a user to provide all the necessary BK, the goal of \emph{predicate invention} (PI) \cite{cigol,stahl:pi} is for an ILP system to automatically invent new auxiliary predicate symbols.
-This idea is similar to when humans create new functions when manually writing programs, as to reduce code duplication or to improve readability.
-Whilst PI has attracted interest since the beginnings of ILP \cite{cigol}, and has subsequently been repeatedly stated as a major challenge \cite{pedro:pi,ilp20,kramer:ijcai20}, most ILP systems do not support it.
+This idea is similar to when humans create new functions when manually writing programs, to reduce code duplication or to improve readability.
+Whilst PI has attracted interest since the beginnings of ILP \cite{cigol}, and has subsequently been repeatedly stated as a major challenge \cite{pedro:pi,ilp20,kramer:ijcai20}, most ILP systems do not support it, including classical systems, such as Progol \cite{progol}, TILDE \cite{tilde}, and Aleph \cite{aleph}, and modern systems, such as ATOM \cite{atom} and LFIT \cite{inoue:lfit}.

-A key challenge faced by early ILP systems was deciding when and how to invent a new symbol.
+A key challenge faced by ILP systems is deciding when and how to invent a new symbol.
 As \citet{kramer1995predicate} points out, PI is difficult because it is unclear how many arguments an invented predicate should have, how the arguments should be ordered, etc. Several PI approaches try to address this challenge, which we discuss in turn.